nh13/ksw/README.md

 ## <a name="overview"></a>Overview

-This is a light-weight adaptation of [klib](https://github.com/attractivechaos/klib) to facilitate various types of [Smith-Waterman](https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm) alignment, but more importantly do so interactively.
+This is a light-weight adaptation of [klib](https://github.com/attractivechaos/klib) and [ksw2](https://github.com/lh3/ksw2) to facilitate various types of [Smith-Waterman](https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm) alignment, but more importantly do so while streaming.

 The following four alignment modes are supported:

-* Local alignment: a sub-sequence of the query aligned to a sub-sequence of the target
+* Local alignment: a sub-sequence of the query aligned to a sub-sequence of the target (klib/ksw2)
-* Glocal: the full query aligned to a sub-sequence of the target
+* Glocal: the full query aligned to a sub-sequence of the target (ksw2)
-* Extension - a prefix of the query aligned to a prefix of the target
+* Extension - a prefix of the query aligned to a prefix of the target (ksw2)
-* Global - full query aligned to the full target
+* Global - full query aligned to the full target (ksw2)

 ## <a name="running"></a>Running